manvscode/libcollections/README.md

-# libcollections
+# collections
-The library, libcollections, is a set of data structures, types, and utility code for C programs.
+The collections library is a set of data structures, types, and utility code for C programs.
 It was designed to be developer friendly, efficient, and versatile.

 ## Building